Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/07-DjangoAuth.md

 - We’re subclassing the generic class-based view `CreateView` in our `SignUpView` class.
 - We specify the use of the built-in `UserCreationForm` and a template called `signup.html`.
 - We then use `reverse_lazy` to redirect the user to the login page upon successful registration.
+    - For all generic class-based views, the urls are not loaded when the file is imported --- we use the lazy form of `reverse` to load them later when they’re available.
     - **DIVE DEEP**: After class, research why `reverse_lazy` instead of `reverse` is used in this example.
 Why not just use `reverse`?

 ### Signup Templates